studydefi/studydefi.com/content/blog/tsla-on-mainnet/index.md

 Each contract factory template is tied to a specific collateral currency, so by proposing a new contract factory template, we are essentially requesting the approval of a new collateral currency.

 When proposing a new collateral currency, you need to consider potential security implications.
-A new type of collateral can potentially mean a new type of profit for potential hackers (this is what we like to call [Profit from Corruption](https://docs.umaproject.org/uma/getting_started/uma_oracle_design.html#_umas_approach_to_the_oracle_problem), or PfC).
+A new type of collateral can potentially mean a new way to profit for potential hackers (this is what we like to call [Profit from Corruption](https://docs.umaproject.org/uma/getting_started/uma_oracle_design.html#_umas_approach_to_the_oracle_problem), or PfC).

 ## Proposing a new price identifier